 Our ‘Notes for Women’ concert at St George’s Bristol on 28th April will include Isabella Leonarda’s Sonata Duodecima, believed to be the first violin sonata composed by a woman.
 The name simply means ‘twelfth sonata’ and is the last, and most harmonically advanced, of a set published in 1693 (the first eleven sonatas are for two violins and continuo).
 It is divided into seven sections.
-Click here for concert details.
+We will be playing one of the two-violin sonatas (Op.16 No.1) at Henleaze on 3rd November and at Nailsworth on 18th November.

 Anna Isabella Leonardi (she later swapped the ‘i’ for an ‘a’) was born in 1620 in Novara, 40km west of Milan, to the lawyer Giannantonio Leonardi and his wife Apollonia, members of a prominent Novarese family.
 Little is known about her early life.
 At age 16 she entered the Collegio di Sant’Orsola, an Ursuline convent, where she remained for the rest of her life.
 Her family were benefactors to the convent, which perhaps contributed to Isabella’s influence there.
 In 1658, aged 38, she is mentioned as being a music instructor, and during her life she took on many of the roles and positions of authority within the convent, including mother superior and ‘counsellor’.
 It is possible that she studied with composer Gasparo Casati, who was maestro di cappella of Novara Cathedral around the time that Isabella entered the convent.
 He included two of her compositions in a book of music he published in 1640.